Neurology, Cognitive Science And Brain Research

 Or, as Shakespeare also said, "All things are ready, if our minds be so."

-CogniFit has more than a decade of experience in neurology, cognitive science and brain research to validate its program scientifically with leading universities and institutions specialized in neuroscience.
-We are a scientific company and we want to make sure that our brain training is effective and our measures reliable.
+CogniFit has more than 15 years of experience in neurology, cognitive science and brain research to validate its program scientifically with leading universities and institutions specialized in neuroscience.
+We are a science based company.
+We make sure that our cognitive training is effective and our tool generate reliable measures.
+Today, CogniFit is a world-leading company in the cognitive assessments and training market.

 Brain training is today an important element of a healthy lifestyle.
 By leveraging brain research and cognitive science, CogniFit develops brain exercises which are specifically designed to assess and train a large number of cognitive abilities and your cognition.